An Excerpt from: Release Your Obsession With AGING: Heal from the Inside Out

 Take Nelly, she’s turning 64 in a few short weeks.
 When she was a young girl she never concerned herself over how big or small her body was as she didn’t have to.

-You see Nelly was blessed with legs that didn’t quit, a flat stomach, a well portioned torso, flat stomach, and well, she was the envy of all the girls.
+You see Nelly was blessed with legs that didn’t quit, a flat stomach, a well portioned torso, and well, she was the envy of all the girls.
 You could say she was perfectly formed.

 As she grew into a handsome woman she maintained her lovely figure, even after the birth of her twin girls.

 So what happened!
 Why is keeping her weight down now such a struggle?